-52. Groups that work to end discrimination based on caste and descent, and groups that combat discrimination against people with albinism have succeeded in raising the profile of the often underreported violations that these groups face.
-As a result, the first comprehensive UN report on castebased discrimination was presented by the UN Special Rapporteur on minority issues in March 2016 (A/HRC/31/56), and the mandate of UN Independent Expert on the enjoyment of human rights by persons with albinism was established in 2015xiii.
-Communications report of special Freedom of peaceful assembly and of association; procedures 20/05/2016 OTH 16/2016 A/HRC/33/32 Alleged blocking of consultative status of a non-governmental organization working on caste-based discrimination by a member of the ECOSOC Committee on NGOs.
-According to the information received, since 2008, the International Dalit Solidarity Network (IDSN) has been seeking to obtain ECOSOC consultative status with the ECOSOC Committee on NGOs.
-In response to its application, IDSN has received 75 questions, posed by India, to which it has responded in detail.
-IDSN has not received a credible explanation for its questioning and deferral, and many of the questions received are reportedly repetitive and appear to be beyond the scope of what is relevant to the Committee's decision.
-Concern is expressed about the current working methods of the Committee on NGOs and the continued deferral of IDSN's application for accreditation, which appears to be a targeted act of reprisal against the organization for its human rights work and cooperation with the United Nations, its representatives and mechanisms in the field of human rights for the past 13 years.
-UNGA Report of the Special B. State practices pertaining to the exercise of the rights to freedom of Rapporteur on the rights to peaceful assembly and of association at the multilateral level freedom of peaceful assembly and of association, Maina Kiai 72.
-The Special Rapporteur has also been apprised of challenges regarding the accreditation process within the United Nations.
-As he mentioned above, the A/69/365 (69th UNGA Session, Sep 2014) Committee recommends NGOs applying for consultative status to the Economic and Social Council members.
-This Committee is composed of 19 Member States: five from Africa, four from Asia, two from Eastern Europe, four from Latin America and the Caribbean, and four from Western Europe.
-74.The Special Rapporteur is concerned that the Committee has on several occasions acted in a manner contrary to the spirit of resolution 1996/31.
+UNGA Report of the Special B. State practices pertaining to the exercise of the rights to freedom of Rapporteur on the rights to peaceful assembly and of association at the multilateral level freedom of peaceful 72.
+The Special Rapporteur has also been apprised of challenges regarding assembly and of association, the accreditation process within the United Nations.
+As he mentioned above, Maina Kiai the Committee recommends NGOs applying for consultative status to the A/69/365 Economic and Social Council members.
+This Committee is composed of 19 Member States: five from Africa, four from Asia, two from Eastern Europe, (69 th UNGA Session, Sep 2014) four from Latin America and the Caribbean, and four from Western Europe.
+(69 th UNGA Session, Sep 2014) 74.
+The Special Rapporteur is concerned that the Committee has on several occasions acted in a manner contrary to the spirit of resolution 1996/31.
 He was informed that the Committee has arbitrarily deferred applications for consultative status of NGOs, several for many years.
-As of April 2014, out of the 48 organizations which have had their accreditations repeatedly deferred, 46 work on human rights issues, such as children and women's rights, minorities and country situations: e.g., the Asia Centre for Human Rights (since 2008), the Child Rights Information Network (since 2010), the Iran Human Rights Documentation Centre (since 2010) and the Global Network for Rights and Development (since 2011).
+As of April 2014, out of the 48 organizations which have had their accreditations repeatedly deferred, 46 work on human rights issues, such as children and women's rights, minorities and country situations: e.g., the Asia Centre for Human Rights (since 2008), the Child Rights Information Network (since 2010), the Iran Human Rights Documentation Centre (since 2011).
 The Committee has reportedly addressed either repetitive or irrelevant questions to such organizations.
 The case of the International Dalit Solidarity Network, an international NGO focusing on caste-based discrimination and other forms of discrimination based on work and descent, is particularly troubling: since 2008, the Network has received 64 written questions from the Committee, all raised by India.
-It is now the longest pending application before the Committee. (a) Reform the Committee on Non-Governmental Organizations to prevent Member States from blocking accreditation applications with perpetual questioning and to unilaterally vetoing applications.
-The reform process should be guided by the principle that the United Nations functions best when it is accessible to the greatest diversity of voices possible;

-- 90. Moreover, the Special Rapporteur calls upon States members of multilateral institutions to: - (b) Publicly condemn all acts of reprisal by State and non-State actors against those engaging or seeking to engage with multilateral institutions; - (c) Refrain from unduly preventing NGOs from obtaining accreditation with multilateral institutions, arbitrarily withdrawing accreditations, or deferring the examination of periodic reports of accredited organizations;
+It is now the longest pending application before the Committee.
+88. The Special Rapporteur calls upon the United Nations specifically to: (a) Reform the Committee on Non-Governmental Organizations to prevent Member States from blocking accreditation applications.
+The reform process should be guided by the principle that the United Nations functions best when it is accessible to the greatest diversity of voices possible; 90.
+Moreover, the Special Rapporteur calls upon States members of multilateral institutions to: (b) Publicly condemn all acts of reprisal by State and non-State actors against those engaging or seeking to engage with multilateral institutions; (c) Refrain from unduly preventing NGOs from obtaining accreditation with multilateral institutions, arbitrarily withdrawing accreditations, or deferring the examination of periodic reports of accredited organizations;